 So you’d like to lay back in a sun lounger and read a book by the water’s edge?
-No need to travel great distances: from 8 July to 3 September, the beach comes to Paris!
+No need to travel great distances: from 10 July to 22 August, the beach comes to Paris!

 Created in 2002, the Paris Plages event offers Parisians and visitors free places to relax and take advantage of leisureactivities during the hot summer days.
 There are cool lawns, sun umbrellas, deckchairs, palm trees, cultural and sports activities, but also swimming.
 Everything to cool off and enjoy the sunny weather.

-Where to go and what to do at Paris Plages in 2017
+Where to go and what to do at Paris Plages in 2021

 Parc Rives de Seine